Counselling Appointments/Intake Process

 If you have any questions please do not hesitate to connect with us.
 Your wellness is of the utmost importance to us!

-Book an intake appointment online or call our office at 613-520-6674 to speak with our Patient Care Coordinator who will send you an electronic intake and consent form to be completed before your call with our Intake Counsellor.
-If you are in crisis, please indicate that you need to speak with someone urgently.
+Call our office at 613-520-6674 ext.
+2 to speak with our Patient Care Coordinator who will send you an electronic intake and consent form to be completed before your call with our Intake Counsellor.
+If you are in crisis, please indicate that you need to speak with soemone urgently.

-If it is not urgent, the Intake Counsellor will call you within 24 to 48 hours to discuss your intake and connect you with appropriate supports based on your unique concerns.
+If it is not urgent, the Intake Counsellor will call you within a week+ to discuss your intake and connect you with appropriate supports based on your unique concerns.
 Intake calls on average are 15 minutes.

 If you are not sure if counselling is for you, or if you are looking for additional resources, you can also connect with our Intake Counsellor to discuss your situation in more detail.

 If you are an employee of Carleton University and need counselling, please contact the Employee and Family Assistance Program.